 2,500 years of essential works, taught by six professors.
-Humanities 10b is open only to students who completed Humanities 10a in Fall 2021.
-Humanities 10b will likely include works by Ellison, Woolf, Douglass, Wollstonecraft, Cao Xueqin, Shakespeare, Virgil, Sophocles and Homer, as well as the Arabian Nights, The Federalist Papers and the Book of Job.
+Humanities 10b will likely include works by Homer, Sappho, Sophocles, Virgil, Dante, Boccaccio, Montaigne, Austen, Du Bois and Joyce, along with the Book of Genesis.
 One 75-minute lecture plus a 75-minute discussion seminar led by the professors every week.
-Students continue to receive instruction in critical writing one hour a week, in writing labs and individual conferences.
-Students also have opportunities to participate online or in person, depending on public health conditions, in a range of cultural experiences, ranging from plays and musical events to museum and library collections.
+Students will receive instruction in critical writing one hour a week, in writing labs and individual conferences.
+Students also have opportunities to participate in a range of cultural experiences, ranging from plays and musical events to museum and library collections.

 Note: Humanities 10a and 10b will count as "Open Electives" for English concentrators.
 The course is open only to first-year students.
 Students who complete Humanities 10a meet the General Education distribution requirement for Arts & Humanities.
 Students who take both Humanities 10a and Humanities 10b fulfill the College Writing requirement.
 This is the only course outside of Expository Writing that satisfies the College Writing requirement.
 No auditors.
 The course may not be taken Pass/Fail.